-- ‘[…] the autonomy which a [JV] enjoys [under the EUMR] does not mean that that [JV] also enjoys autonomy in relation to adopting strategic decisions, and that it is therefore not under the decisive influence of its parent companies for the purposes of article [101 TFEU].'16
+- ‘the autonomy which a [JV] enjoys [under the EUMR] does not mean that that [JV] also enjoys autonomy in relation to adopting strategic decisions, and that it is therefore not under the decisive influence of its parent companies for the purposes of article [101 TFEU].’13

 The LG Electronics judgment

-In September 2015, the EU's General Court upheld the European Commission decision finding LG Electronics Inc (LGE) and Koninklijke Philips Electronics NV (Philips) jointly and severally liable for participation of its fifty-fifty JV (LPD Group) in the cathode ray tube (CRT) cartel.
-The General Court followed a similar approach to that taken in the earlier Dow judgment in reaching the conclusion that the parent companies actually exercised decisive influence over their JV and therefore LGE, Philips and LPD Group constituted a single economic entity for purposes of antitrust liability.
+In September 2017, the CJEU upheld the European Commission decision finding LG Electronics Inc (LGE) and Koninklijke Philips Electronics NV (Philips) jointly and severally liable for participation of its 50-50 JV (LPD Group) in the cathode ray tube (CRT) cartel.15 In first instance, the General Court followed a similar approach to that taken in the earlier Dow judgment in reaching the conclusion that the parent companies actually exercised decisive influence over their JV and therefore LGE, Philips and LPD Group constituted a single economic entity for purposes of antitrust liability.
+This point was not contested in the appeal proceedings to the CJEU.
 In concluding on decisive influence by LGE, the Court noted a range of factors including:

 - composition of the supervisory board, board of management (each parent nominating half of each board) and executive board (key positions to be designated by the parents);

 - members of the supervisory board simultaneously held management position within Philips and LGE;